-At the CLEI Center for Keratoconus, we have a staff of highly skilled doctors, as well as world renown corneal surgeons, highly trained ophthalmic technicians, and a resident staff.
+At the CLEI Center for Keratoconus, we have a staff of highly skilled doctors, as well as world-renown corneal surgeons, highly trained ophthalmic technicians, and resident staff.
 Our equipment comprises all contemporary technologies for corneal evaluation including a number of computerized corneal topographers (corneal mapping devices) as well as the newest state-of-the-art keratoconus diagnostic and assessment devices (such as the Pentacam corneal mapping unit, topolyzer corneal topography, the Ocular Response Analyzer to measure corneal biomechanics), ocular coherence tomography (OCT), and wavefront analysis units.
 We also have a complete and comprehensive array of keratoconic contact lenses and all newest state-of-the-art developments including the latest scleral contact lens innovations.

 While in past years it was common practice to transplant corneas with keratoconus, this is no longer the case in many patients.
 Using highly evolved keratoconus contact lenses and specialized fitting techniques, we have found that a majority of KC sufferers can have their vision markedly improved.
 Other surgical techniques, such as Intacs, topography-guided PRK, and CK, are able to restore contact lens tolerance in many patients and can also improve glasses corrected vision in some.
-New laser assisted corneal transplantation procedures (IEK, FLAPK) can improve recovery and visual outcomes.
-Finally, new treatments and innovations, such as corneal collagen crosslinking (CXL), are available with the main goal of stopping progression of keratoconus.
-CXL can be performed with other procedures, such as Intacs or Topography-Guided PRK (TG-PRK) in order to stop progression and assist with vision.
+New laser-assisted corneal transplantation procedures (IEK, FLAPK) can improve recovery and visual outcomes.
+Finally, new treatments and innovations, such as corneal collagen crosslinking (CXL), are available with the main goal of stopping the progression of keratoconus.
+CXL can be performed with other procedures, such as Intacs or topography-guided PRK (TG-PRK) in order to stop progression and assist with vision.

 In addition to our clinical keratoconus care and research efforts, we also enjoy a productive and ongoing relationship with national keratoconus research groups and run educational programs for patients with this disease.